kate-bagenzo/strawberry-starter/src/posts/example_posts/faq.md

 Some answers for miscellaneous issues or concerns:

 ## The dev server is acting strangely!
-You're probably on Windows.
+Are you on Windows?
 The 11ty dev server has some bugs on Windows - Strawberry Starter comes with a patch for a big one (thanks [Sean](https://seans.site/)!), but things can still look weird sometimes.
-Regardless of operating system - if you notice anything odd, my advice is to delete `_site`, stop the dev server, and then start it again.
+Regardless of operating system - if you notice anything odd, my advice is to stop the dev server, and then start it again.
+If that doesn't fix anything, try manually deleting `_site`.

 ## This is cool, but I want to tinker with it...
 I recommend a few starting places: